-Virginia law allows for a child welfare response to non-familial child sex trafficking cases that does not hinge on caregiver fault and provides a trafficking-specific process for child sex trafficking victims to access services through child welfare without having to enter the dependency process.
-Va.
+Virginia law allows for a child welfare response to non-caregiver child sex trafficking cases and provides for a specialized response in those cases.

+Although Va.
 Code Ann. § 16.1-228 (Definitions) and Va.
-Code Ann. § 63.2-100 (Definitions) require fault by "parents or other person responsible for his care" in the definition of "abused or neglected child" except when a child "has been identified as a victim of sex trafficking or severe forms of trafficking as defined in the federal Trafficking Victims Protection Act of 2000, 22.
+Code Ann. § 63.2-100 (Definitions) require fault by "parents or other person responsible for his care" in the definitions of "abused or neglected child" except when a child "has been identified as a victim of sex trafficking or severe forms of trafficking as defined in the federal Trafficking Victims Protection Act of 2000, 22.
 U.S.C. § 7102 et seq., and in the federal Justice for Victims of Trafficking Act of 2015, 42.
 U.S.C. § 5101 et seq."
 As such, the definitions of "abused or neglected child" do not hinge on parent or caregiver fault in the context of child sex trafficking.

 Further, Va.
-Code Ann. § 63.2-1508(B) (Valid report or complaint) states, the alleged abuser is the alleged victim child's parent, other caretaker, or any other person suspected to have caused such abuse or neglect.
+Code Ann. § 63.2-1508(B) (Valid report or complaint) states,

 A valid report or complaint regarding a child who has been identified as a victim of sex trafficking or severe forms of trafficking as defined in the federal Trafficking Victims Protection Act of 2000 (22 U.S.C. § 7102 et seq.) and in the federal Justice for Victims of Trafficking Act of 2015 (P.L.
-114-22) may be established if
+114-22) may be established regardless of who the alleged abuser is or whether the alleged abuser has been identified.